LandGod/TriviaGame/README.md

-A trivia game which quizzed the user about *tbd*.
+A trivia game which quizzes the user about *tbd*.